Want to know if the urban legends are true?

-Of course, Sadako and Japan’s spooky flicks are fictional, derived from the creative imaginative minds of Japanese writers and filmmakers.
+Of course, Japan’s spooky flicks are fictional, derived from the creative imaginative minds of Japanese writers and filmmakers.
 But, did you know that Japan has a slew of haunted places that will give you the scare of a lifetime?
-Trust me, Japan has dozens of haunted places that are as creepy as Sadako herself.
+Trust me, Japan has dozens of haunted places that are as creepy as "Sadako" herself.

 1. Aokigahara Forest